middletemplelibrary/London-Law-and-Liberty/README.md

 <br><br>
 Dickinson and Rutledge both played pivotal roles in resolving an early debate over voting rights between the states.
 Rutledge was appointed chair of the Committee of Detail, tasked with producing a first draft of the Constitution.
 The Committee completed its task after ten days of intensive work, thanks in part to his energy and perseverance.
 <br><br>
 The amended draft was eventually adopted and thirty-nine delegates signed the new Constitution on 17 September, among them the seven Middle Templars present.
-The education and experience they gained while students at the Inn can clearly be discerned in this foundational legal text, along with the influence of their deep reading and immersion in the English Common Law.[BB9.1]
+The education and experience they gained while students at the Inn can clearly be discerned in this foundational legal text, along with the influence of their deep reading and immersion in the English Common Law.
 <br><br>
 [Image from the General Records of the United States Government.](https://docsteach.org/document/constitution/)
 <param ve-image